izzyacademy/MassiveData-Course-Resources/Infrastructure/HelmCharts/README.md

 ```
 ## Setting up Data Stores and Resources

+In the following sections, we are going to walk through how to set up the data stores and data workloads

 ### Setting up Cassandra

+These commands demonstrates how to set up and remove the Cassandra cluster

 ```shell
 # This command installs the 3-node Cassandra Cluster